nibblegap/ecloud-selfhosting/README.md

 The project is currently in beta.
 You should have some experience with Linux server administration if you want to use it.
 The current setup makes updates difficult, so manual intervention might be necessary.
 In the future, we will switch to Ansible for deployment to simplify this.
+(TBD remove this once ansible is in use)

 ## Requirements